THE CRITICAL TIME TO ORGANIZE ADVOCATES IN SPECIAL EDUCATION IS NOW

 Hudders, Sorentino from 2001 to 2004, and with Margolis Edelstein from

-non-profit organization serving individuals with exceptional needs, and
+non-profit organizations serving individuals with exceptional needs, and

-serves on the board and current president of the North Penn Special
+serves on the board of the North Penn Special

-Education Council.
+Education Council and the National Special Education Advocacy Institute.
 Mr. Litman works with various non-profit

 organizations including National Sojourners promoting the cause of